Skip to main content

 “Try and take a break from everything – it might involve going for a walk, completing a mindfulness exercise or enjoying a moment of silence,” she says.

-Try this tip: Practise being fully present in the moment to help with your wellbeing.
-Bring mindfulness to your walks, mealtimes and breaks, paying attention to any thoughts, feelings, emotions or sensations in your body at that moment.
+Try this tip: Practise being fully present in the moment.
+Bring mindfulness to your walks, mealtimes and breaks, paying attention to thoughts, emotions or sensations in your body.

 Forgetting to book health screenings